JadLevesque/my-ppmptd/README.md

 Isn't this really impractical?
 Yes.
 But imagine the confusion on the face of someone reading `#include __DATE__` somewhere in your code.

+Why release this library?
+Because I've been sitting on it since 2017 and no one seems to have come up with something similar since then.

 ## How to use the my-ppmptd
 Do note you have to generate the library yourself.
 The number of files poduced by this generator is... large.
+The files number around 3.7 million.
+Most of it is 3.6M 1 kB files for the `__DATE__` file name based parser.

 Call syntax:
   ```